Admissions

 What ages do you serve?

-We offer Before and After Care during the school year for students enrolled in our Primary program.
+We offer Full Day Montessori during the school year for students enrolled in our Primary program.

 Must my child be potty trained to come to school?

-Children in the Parent Toddler and Toddler programs need not be potty trained.
+Children in the Parent/Infant and Toddler programs need not be potty trained.
 However, to be enrolled in the Primary program, children must be potty trained and be able to use the bathroom independently before entry.

 Can you explain the dress code?